Social Work vs. Counseling Salary

 How much do other counselors make?

-All other counselors who don’t fall into one of the four previous classifications earned a mean average of $49,730 annually in 2021, according to the BLS.
+All other counselors who don’t fall into one of the four previous classifications earned a mean annual wage of $58,070 in 2024, according to the BLS.
 These individuals work in private practice, local and state government, elementary and secondary schools, and outpatient care centers.
-The 2021 annual mean wage of “other” counselors by employer:
+The 2024 annual median wage of “other” counselors by employer:

-States, where counselors in this catch-all category earned the most, were New Jersey, New York, North Dakota, North Carolina, and Oregon.
+States, where counselors in this catch-all category earned the most, were Virginia, the District of Columbia, North Dakota, Delaware, and New Jersey.

 If you’re interested in learning about the other types of counselors, check out this counseling careers resource.
 If you want to see more state comparisons, view our main page on counselor salaries.